 Cannabidiol, or CBD, is already a $1 billion industry, with research indicating it could reach up to $20 billion by the middle of the next decade.
 Roughly, one-fourth of Americans have tried CBD.
 One out of seven uses CBD daily and these numbers are rising.
 In 2018, the US passed the Farm Bill, making it legal to grow industrial hemp, a primary source of CBD.
-The other is cannabis, which is also legal to some degree in 33 states.
-In the United States, the results of the 2020 election will likely end with even more states legalizing cannabis.
+The other is cannabis, which is also legal for medicinal use in 37 states, plus the District of Columbia.

 On top of its newfound legality, CBD has become mainstream because of claims citing its potential health benefits.
 People use CBD to treat epilepsy and seizures, anxiety, depression, sleep disorders, chronic pain, arthritis and inflammation, skin diseases, opioid withdrawal, and the list goes on.
 Additional clinical research is necessary to provide conclusive evidence of CBD’s health benefits.
 However, what research has been done so far looks promising.
 In fact, one CBD-based drug has already been approved by the FDA for the treatment of severe forms of epilepsy after performing careful scientific studies.

 What is CBD?